-Insert in the most distal screw extender (where the bullet tip of the rod is located) a set screw driver.
+Insert in the most distal screw guide (where the bullet tip of the rod is located) a set screw driver.

-Don't drop the set screw driver inside the screw extender but bring it down by holding and pushing it down with the hand until it reaches the inside thread of the screw extender (marker A).
+Don't drop the set screw driver inside the screw guide but bring it down by holding and pushing it down with the hand until it reaches the inside thread of the screw guide (marker A).

 Turn clock-wise the T-handle to bring down and pre-tighten the set screw.
-Insure while doing so that the polyaxiality of the screw is always insured.
-The polyaxiality check can be done by checking that nothing is blocking the screw extender to move freely and to self-adjust to a 90° angle relative to the rod.
+Ensure while doing so that the polyaxiality of the screw is always ensured.
+The polyaxiality check can be done by checking that nothing is blocking the screw guide to move freely and to self-adjust to a 90° angle relative to the rod.